Scanning tunneling microscopy current from localized basis orbital density functional theory: Theory

 \subsection{Computational details}

 We use the \textsc{Siesta}\cite{Soler2002} DFT program to obtain the relaxed geometry of the supercell.
 The substrate consists of five $4\times4$ Cu-layers forming the Cu(111) geometry, with lattice constant 2.57 \AA~hence giving images of dimensions $10.3\times10.3$ \AA.
 The molecule, the two top layers of the substrate, and the tip atom are relaxed until the residual force is less than 0.04 eV/\AA.
 The tip consists of three similar layers with a pyramidal tip apex with four Cu-atoms attached to the underside of the tip slab.
+A part of the relaxed supercell geometry is visualized in \Figref{figCurrent}.
 The maximal range of the atomic orbitals are 4.8, 3.0 and 3.9 \AA~for Cu, O, and C respectively.
 Periodic boundary conditions are imposed in all spatial dimensions.
-The computations were performed with the PBE GGA functional\cite{Perdew1996}, SZP(DZP) basis set for Cu(CO), a 400 Ry mesh cut-off energy for real space grid integration, and $4\times4$ $k$-points along the surface plane.
+The computations were performed with the PBE GGA functional\cite{Perdew1996}, SZP(DZP) basis set for Cu(CO), a 200 Ry mesh cutoff energy for real space grid integration, and $4\times4$ \textbf{k}-points in the surface plane.
 Non-equilibrium wave functions are calculated by the \textsc{Transiesta}\cite{Brandbyge2002} and \textsc{Inelastica}\cite{frederiksen2007} modules by adding three(six) layer electrodes at the substrate(tip) side of the supercell.

-For the real space wave function propagation we have found that the real space grid given by \textsc{Siesta} (200 Ry cutoff) is unnecessary fine, and in the wave function propagation the grid coarseness were doubled (corresponding to a 50 Ry cutoff in \textsc{Siesta}).
-The typical grid sizes used below consists of $40\times40$ points in the plane of the substrate and approximately 50 points along the transport direction.
-The density on the isosurface, $\rho_{\textrm{iso}}$, is chosen so that the this surface lies just outside the radii of the pseudopotentials, in the following we will use $\rho_{\textrm{iso}}=5\times10^{-3}$ (Bohr)$^{-3}$, and we have verified that small changes in this parameter do not affect the results.
-For the STM image calculations only the wave functions in the $\Gamma$-point were considered.
+For the real space wave function propagation we have found that the real space grid given by \textsc{Siesta} (200 Ry cutoff) is unnecessarily fine, and in the wave function propagation the grid coarseness were doubled (corresponding to a 50 Ry cutoff in \textsc{Siesta}).
+This reflects that the potential and the wave functions in the vacuum region change slowly compared to closer to the atoms.
+Furthermore, the propagation, and STM image computation time is reduced from $\sim$hours (200 Ry) to $\sim$minutes (50 Ry)\footnote{The largest computational hurdle is to obtain the relaxed DFT solution using \textsc{Siesta} and \textsc{TranSiesta} which requires tens of CPU days for the systems studied here.}.

+The grid sizes used below consist of $40\times40$ points in the plane of the substrate and approximately 50 points along the transport direction.
+The density on the isosurface, $\rho_{\textrm{iso}}$, is chosen so that the this surface lies just outside the radii of the pseudopotentials.
+Henceforth, we will use $\rho_{\textrm{iso}}=5\times10^{-3}$ Bohr$^{-3}$Ry$^{-1}$, and we have verified that small changes in this parameter do not affect the results.
+In this study, the STM images were found from the scattering states in the $\Gamma$-point for computational reasons.
+Further extensions of the code to include \textbf{k}-point sampling is being considered.